Bullet Journal Budget Tracker Ideas To Organise Your Finances

 I love this tracker not only because it has this classy-looking design, but also because of the way it’s organized.

-Every day (or week) you save up just a little bit to see how it eventually accumulated to a larger and more significant number.
+Every day (or week), you save up just a little bit to see how it eventually accumulates to a larger and more significant number.

 Such a fun way to start saving money – by playing games!